Ivan the Terrible (1945 film): Development

-Stalin admired Ivan IV, considering him to be a "great and wise" ruler.
+Stalin admired Ivan, considering him to be a "great and wise" ruler.
 He was interested in rehabilitating Ivan's reputation as the founder of the modern Russian state.
-Ivan the Terrible was among a number of historical films produced during the 1930s and 1940s, intended to draw parallels between Russian historical figures and contemporary Soviet politics.
-Other such works included Vladimir Petrov's Peter the Great, Vsevolod Pudovkin's Minin and Pozharsky, and Eisenstein's previous film, Alexander Nevsky.
-An official campaign to commission works of art depicting Ivan the Terrible in a positive light was launched in the winter of 1940–1941.
+Ivan the Terrible was among several historical films produced during the 1930s and 1940s, intended to draw parallels between Russian historical figures and contemporary Soviet politics.
+Other such works included Vladimir Petrov's Peter the Great (1937), Vsevolod Pudovkin's Minin and Pozharsky (1939) and Eisenstein's previous film, Alexander Nevsky (1938).
+An official campaign to commission works of art depicting Ivan in a positive light was launched in the winter of 1940–1941.
 At the same time as the commission of Eisenstein's film, a play about Ivan was commissioned, to be written by Alexey Nikolayevich Tolstoy, and several operas about Ivan were in the works.
 The operas were abandoned following the German invasion of the USSR in 1941.

 A 1942 drawing of Queen Elizabeth I made by Eisenstein for the film.
 Elizabeth was intended to have been portrayed by Mikhail Romm.

 Eisenstein began research on the film in early 1941.
 Among his sources were Heinrich von Staden and Andrey Kurbsky, who wrote about their lives in Ivan's court, as well as Ivan's correspondence with Kurbsky.
-Additionally, Eisenstein read the biography of Ivan by Robert Wipper and the writings of historians Sergei Solovyov, Vasily Klyuchevsky, Alexander Pypin, and Igor Grabar.
+Eisenstein also read the biography of Ivan by Robert Wipper and the writings of historians Sergei Solovyov, Vasily Klyuchevsky, Alexander Pypin and Igor Grabar.
 Eisenstein filled over a hundred notebooks with his ideas for the film.

 Eisenstein submitted the first draft of the Ivan the Terrible screenplay to film studio Mosfilm in May 1941.
-After the invasion of the USSR in June 1941, he planned to modify the screenplay to emphasize the antagonistic nature of the Germanic forces of the Holy Roman Emperor, the Livonian Knights, and the Hanseatic League and to downplay the role of Poland as Russia's enemy; Eisenstein also planned to show more of Ivan's positive relations with the English.
-Bolshakov requested that he remove the scenes with the English from the script, due to historical inaccuracy.
-Eisenstein complied, although he would shoot the scenes anyway.
+After the invasion of the USSR in June 1941, he planned to modify the screenplay to emphasize the antagonistic nature of the Germanic forces of the Holy Roman Emperor, the Livonian Knights and the Hanseatic League and to downplay the role of Poland as Russia's enemy; Eisenstein also planned to show more of Ivan's positive relations with the English.
+The scenes with the English were ultimately removed in 1942 at Bolshakov's request, ostensibly due to historical inaccuracy, but possibly also due to cooling of relations between the UK and the USSR that year.

 Due to the invasion, Mosfilm was evacuated to Alma-Ata.
 Eisenstein moved there in October 1941 and completed the screenplay in December.
 It was approved in September 1942.